Secunderabad: History

 Sir Winston Churchill, the prime minister of the United Kingdom during World War II, was posted in Secunderabad during the 1890s as a subaltern in the British Army.
 Sir Ronald Ross conducted his initial research on the cause of malaria in the city of Secunderabad.
 The original building is today called the Sir Ronald Ross Institute and is located on Minister Road.

 Secunderabad Municipality was first formed in 1945.
 Later in 1950, along with Hyderabad Municipality, it was upgraded to Secunderabad Municipal Corporation under the Hyderabad Corporation Act, 1950.
 In 1960, by the Hyderabad Municipal Corporation Act of 1955, Secunderabad Municipal Corporation was merged with Hyderabad Corporation to form a single municipal corporation.
 Today Secunderabad is part of the Hyderabad district.

 Post-Independence, the Secunderabad Cantonment Board came under the jurisdiction of the Indian Armed forces.
 Consequently, large military units were established.
-The popular neighbourhoods in Secunderabad are Tarnaka, Paradise Circle, Trimulgherry, Jawaharnagar colony, Marredpally, Jeera, General Bazar, Sitaphalmandi, Kharkhana, Ranigunj, Yapral, Kowkur and New Bhoiguda.
+The neighbourhoods in Secunderabad include Tarnaka, Paradise Circle, Trimulgherry, Jawaharnagar colony, Marredpally, Jeera, Kalasiguda, General Bazar, Sitaphalmandi, Kharkhana, Ranigunj, Yapral, Kowkur and New Bhoiguda.
 Begumpet Airport is close to Secunderabad and served the twin city until early 2008.